Installing Piano Fallboard Decals

 - When thoroughly set, carefully remove hard paper while dry, starting at corner previously separated.
 (Allow to set as long as possible overnight if convenient.)

-- Soak until thin paper slides off easily without disturbing gold.
+- Soak in water (It is the only way to activate the adhesive) until thin paper slides off easily without disturbing gold.

 Piano Decals are not water transfers anymore, even the most experienced, spoils a decal now and then.